httpwg/http-extensions/draft-ietf-httpbis-priority.md

 A server that operates in ignorance of how clients issue requests and consume responses can cause suboptimal client application performance.
 Priority signals allow clients to communicate their view of request priority.
-Servers have their own needs that are independent from client needs, so they often combine priority signals with other available information in order to inform scheduling of response data.
+Servers have their own needs that are independent of client needs, so they often combine priority signals with other available information in order to inform scheduling of response data.